 Note that this plant has roots, leaf blades, stems, and an inflorescence of flowers atop the grass plant.
 In short, it has everything any other plant has.
 Now look at this:

-The image above and to the left shows an Annual Bluegrass spikelet -- something not found in our Standard Blossom.
+The above image of a spikelet shows the spikelet of an Annual Bluegrass -- something not found in our Standard Blossom.
 This shows that the world of grass flowers is a special one.
 Other flowers do have the anthers shown in the picture but "florets" and "glumes" are particular to the grass family.
 Therefore, here are two points about getting to know grass flowers:

 The Grass Family is another of the "Big Three" plant families, along with the composites and orchids.
 Like those families, grasses have evolved in fairly modern times (geologically speaking) and, even more than the composites, grass flowers are masters of miniaturization, simplification, and fusion.

 At the right you see the inflorescences of four different grasses, each collected within 30 feet of my door.
 Each of the very different clusters bears dozens of flowers (the one on the far right hundreds).
 From left to right, the grass species shown are Uniola (Uniola sessiliflora), Virginia Wild Rye (Elymus virginicus), Purpletop (Triodia flavus) and, Johnson Grass (Sorghum halepense).

 The picture at the left shows another close-up of a grass inflorescence -- in this case the grass is a species of bamboo growing near my home.
 In the top, right quarter of the picture you see a spikelet consisting of three or four grass flowers (called florets) growing together.
 From each flower you see some stamens dangling out, and of course stamens are the male parts of a flower.
 The very slender, white strands emerging from the flowers are the stamens' filaments, and at the bottom of each filament you see the yellowish anthers, from which pollen is shed.